vuepress-theme-hope/vuepress-theme-hope/packages/md-enhance/__tests__/demo/en/guide/flowchart.md

 ### Directions

 The following directions are available and define the direction the connection will leave the node from.
 If there are more than one specifiers, it is always the last.
-All nodes have a default direction making this an optional specification. `<direction>` will be used that one of list the below should be used in its place.
+All nodes have a default direction making this an optional specification. `<direction>` will be used and one of the below list should be used in its place.

-- left
+- `left`
-- right
+- `right`
-- top
+- `top`
-- bottom
+- `bottom`

 ### Node Specific Specifiers by Type